chadn/ml-event-tagger/docs/blueprint.md

 # 🧠 Event Tagging AI Blueprint

+Status: initial background and blueprint doc, see README.md and ARCHITECTURE.md for latest source of truth.

 ## 🎯 Goal

 Build a lightweight AI service that suggests relevant tags for CMF events using TensorFlow/Keras.